yahyavaleo/yahyavaleo.github.io/README.md

 This is a static website hosted on GitHub Pages.
 All the styles are located in the `css/` directory and all the JavaScript code is located in the `js/` directory.
 The assets folder contains the fonts, icons, and images used on this website.

 All favicons and the associated `manifest.json` is located in the root directory.
-Otherwise the browser tries to search for the favicon in the same directory while loading the document, fails to do so, and encounters an _Error 404_ before finally loading the document and requesting the favicon in the correct locations.
+Otherwise the browser tries to search for the favicon in the same directory while loading the document, fails to do so, and encounters an _Error 404_ before finally loading the document and requesting the favicon in the correct location.

 ## Acknowledgements